-NSW Labor commits to include ECEC centres at all newly built public primary schools
+NSW Labor commits to ECEC centres at new primary schools

 All new public primary schools built will also include either a pre-school, long day care or outside hours care (OSHC) centre, if New South Wales Labor is elected in March, the party has said.